The Fragrance-Free Choice: Healthy Babies, Healthy Home, Healthy Planet!

 Why is fragrance-free an important consideration for your newborn’s personal care?
-We have learned much over the past two decades about how scents and natural pheromones can influence the developing brain and body of infants and we’d like to share our important findings with you.
+We have learned much over the past few decades about how scents and natural pheromones can influence the developing brain and body of infants and we’d like to share our important findings with you.

-There is additional science indicating that this fertility effect and other serious, unwanted physiological issues occurring in adults and children may be related to over-exposures to the synthetic fragrance chemicals in our modern world.
-We say “over-exposure” because toxicologists have informed us that inhalation is our number one source of toxic exposures in our daily lives.(Skin absorption is your number two source of toxic exposure, and, surprise, eating/drinking—ingestion—is the third source.
-This is important knowledge: science tells us we should pay more attention to the products that we bring into our homes that emit volatile substances that we inhale and contain other chemicals that we rub into our bodies!)
+There is additional science indicating that the potential fertility effects and other serious, unwanted physiological issues occurring in adults and children may be related to over-exposures to the synthetic fragrance chemicals in our modern world.
+We say “over-exposure” because toxicologists have informed us that inhalation is our number one source of toxic exposures in our daily lives.
+Skin absorption is your number two source of toxic exposure, opthamalogic (through your eyes!) is number three and, surprise, eating/drinking—ingestion—is the fourth route of chemical exposure.
+This is important knowledge: science tells us we should pay more attention to the products that we bring into our homes that emit volatile substances that we inhale and that also contain other chemicals that we rub into our bodies!

 Do you think that, for your baby’s sake, it might be time to put an end to this madness?
 We do!

-Children’s bodies are small and because they do not have an adult’s ability to detoxify and excrete toxins, they absorb proportionally higher doses of toxins per unit of body weight, which means that their organs may suffer permanent and irreversible damage more quickly because they are not fully developed.
+Children’s bodies are small and because they do not have an adult’s ability to detoxify and excrete toxins, they absorb and inhale proportionally higher doses of toxins per unit of body weight, which means that their organs may suffer permanent and irreversible damage more quickly because they are not fully developed.
 Because children are more susceptible to toxins than adults, we need to be especially careful about what they inhale and what we rub into their precious skin.
 Remember, babies can’t tell you that they are experiencing a migraine or lung tightness when you use the shampoo and lotion with a synthetic fragrance.

 Conventional body care chemicals have been linked to reproductive problems in both women (e.g., endometriosis and the increasingly early onset of puberty in young girls) and men (e.g., falling sperm counts and congenital birth defects of the reproductive organs) and to some cancers.
-Many synthetic chemicals are neurotoxins and have been linked to developmental deficiencies and learning disabilities in children.
+Many synthetic chemicals are endocrine disruptors and neurotoxins and have been linked to developmental deficiencies and learning disabilities in children.
 Two chemical preservatives commonly used in personal care and household products and recently banned in Europe—methylisothiazolinone and methylchloroisothiazolinone—are not only irritating to the skin, they have also been linked to brain damage in adults and unborn children, and are known to become more toxic when used together!

 The FDA reports that some chemicals (some even found in “natural” body care and household cleaning products) were found cause to cancer in laboratory animals.
 The National Toxicology Program (NTP) found that repeated application to one’s skin of some chemicals—diethanolamine (DEA), or its fatty acid derivative cocamide DEA—induced liver and kidney cancer.
 NTP also emphasized that DEA is readily absorbed through the skin and accumulates in organs, such as the brain, where it induces chronic toxic effects.
 Chemicals like cocamide DEA, lauramide DEA or MEA or triethanolamine (TEA) can be also found in synthetic soaps, and so-called “natural” and “organic” body washes, hair care, hair dyes and bleaches, and household cleaning products.

-Did you know that chemical companies lobbied the government to be exempt from disclosing their proprietary chemical fragrance formulas containing a dozen to hundreds of chemical ingredients to the public, and even to doctors?
-Why are they allowed to hide chemicals that have been shown to be so problematic?
-So, as there is no legal requirement for any or all of a fragrance’s individual chemical components to be identified, when you see “fragrance” or “parfum/perfume,” even “natural” fragrance on personal care product labels, it’s buyer beware.
+Did you know that many years ago chemical companies lobbied the government to be exempt from disclosing their proprietary chemical fragrance formulas containing a dozen to hundreds of chemical ingredients to the public, and even to doctors?
+Why are manufacturers still allowed to hide chemicals that have been shown to be so problematic?
+So, as there is no legal requirement for any or all of a fragrance’s individual chemical components to be identified, when you see “fragrance” or “parfum/perfume,” even “natural fragrance" on personal care product labels...buyer beware!

-You might be interested to know that reported problems from synthetic “fragrance” have included headaches, dizziness, rashes, skin discoloration, sore throats, coughing, sneezing and vomiting.
-Studies have shown that exposure to fragrances can affect the central nervous system, causing depression, hyperactivity, irritability, inability to cope, and other behavioral changes.
+You might be interested to know that reported problems from synthetic “fragrance” have included headaches, dizziness, rashes, skin discoloration, sore throats, wheezing, coughing, sneezing and vomiting.
+Studies have shown that exposure to some petrochemical fragrances can affect the central nervous system, causing depression, confusion, hyperactivity, irritability, inability to cope, and other behavioral changes.